FactomProject/factom-docs/wallet/includes/_install factom federation.md

 You made it so far, and ready to [run the Factom Foundation Wallet](#run-the-factom-foundation-wallet) on Windows!

 ###Linux
-This installer is for factomd, factom-walletd, factom-cli, and EnterpriseWallet the 4 binaries will be installed on your local drive together with a .factom folder in the root of the local user Home Folder ~/.factom.
+This installer is for factomd, factom-walletd, factom-cli, and enterprise-wallet the 4 binaries will be installed on your local drive together with a .factom folder in the root of the local user Home Folder ~/.factom.
 These are all required to run Factom via command line or the Factom Foundation Wallet.

 The Linux installer will work for Debian and Ubuntu but not for RedHat Linux. (double check if still the case)